wellcomecollection/docs/rfcs/requesting-model/README.md

     It gets scanned a final time, and the `status` changes to `Available`.
     The item is now ready to be requested by another user.

+## Putting it all together

+We have many ways to decide the status of an item in Sierra:

+-   Access terms in field 506 on the bib
+-   Is an item blocked by rules for requesting?
+-   Fixed field 88 (status) on the item
+-   Fixed field 108 (opacmsg) on the item
+-   The hold count on the item